Table of Contents

 DiscordClientBuilder builder = DiscordClientBuilder.CreateDefault(discordToken, TextCommandProcessor.RequiredIntents | SlashCommandProcessor.RequiredIntents);

-// Use the commands extension
+// Setup the commands extension

 {